LarsFoehr-GC/mlops_python_example/README.md

 ## Automatic Model Retraining
 As mentioned above we need a trigger point, at which to retrain the model.
 This could be done via model monitoring and then start DVC again via dvc repro.

+## Project Template with Cookiecutter
+If we reach a state, which base could be reused, than we should build a reusable project template with [cookiecutter](https://github.com/cookiecutter/cookiecutter).